corimf/build-tools/README.md

      files that have changed since the previous drop.
      NOTE: IBM-MODIFICATIONS.txt file does not exist until someone creates it at the first update to the repo
+   - Then upload this content to GSA (in the 'src' dir)
 1. For versions before 3.4.0, run the platform build scripts to build a snapshot with object code.
    - corimf-build-android.js (preferred) (see below)